mishigamilodge/mishigami-map/README.md

 To open/edit this project, open the **.qgz** file using QGIS, which can be obtained from https://www.qgis.org/

-If the window looks blank, after opening it, pick the "Zoom Full" from the "View" menu to re-center the map.
+If the window looks blank after opening it, pick the "Zoom Full" from the "View" menu to re-center the map.

 The printable version of the map is under Project > Layouts > Basic Chapter Map.